adamreisnz/replace-in-file/README.md

 > However, I _am_ trying to grow our start-up [Hello Club](https://helloclub.com/?source=npm) internationally, and would _really_ appreciate it if you could have a quick look on our [website](https://helloclub.com/?source=npm) to see what we're all about. 👀

-> As the name implies, we offer an [all-in-one club management solution](https://helloclub.com/?source=npm) complete with booking system, membership renewals, online payments and even an integrated access control system.
+> As the name implies, we offer an [all-in-one club and membership management solution](https://helloclub.com/?source=npm) complete with booking system, automated membership renewals, online payments and integrated access and light control.

 > Clubs that have switched to Hello Club have been saving so much time managing their members and finances, and the members themselves really enjoy using it, with overwhelmingly positive feedback.

-> If you belong to any kind of club (not just a sports club), or if you know someone who is a member or helps run a club, it'd be much appreciated if you could spare a minute to point them in [our direction](https://helloclub.com/?source=npm)!
+> Check us out if you belong to any kind of club or if you know someone who helps run a club!

 > Thank you so much for your time, now go and replace some data in your files! 🎉